 - Design and Technology (D&T)»

 In Key Stages 1 and 2 Design and Technology is taught through the teaching of well-planned lessons using the National Curriculum, the D&T Association ‘Projects on a Page’ and other resources.
 In the Foundation stage it is taught in a hands–on, child led way, following the guidance in the Early Years Foundation Stage Curriculum.
 All lessons are planned and adapted to teach the children in the most beneficial way, encouraging cross-curricular links whilst ensuring that Design and Technology remains the main focus of the lessons, when stipulated to be so in the planning.

 Key Stages 1 and 2

 Each aspect of Design and Technology is visited at least once in both Key Stage 1 and Key Stage 2 (with the exception of Electricity, this is only required to be taught in Key Stage 2 and is cross-curricular with Science.)
-Every class carries out three Design and Technology projects per year, one of which must be a food based project, to develop the children’s cooking skills and enhance their knowledge and understanding of healthy eating.
+Every class carries out three Design and Technology projects per year, one of which is a food based project, to develop the children’s cooking skills and enhance their knowledge and understanding of healthy eating and nutrition.
 In Key Stage 2 children are given the opportunity to look at key events and individuals in Design and Technology that have helped shape the world.

-In our EYFS classes the children are given the opportunity to find out about the world they live in and the role D&T plays within it through a number of ways, including:
+In our EYFS classes the children are given the opportunity to find out about the world they live in and the role Design &Technology plays within it through a number of ways, including:

 - Asking questions about how things work